DiaLeor/linear-regression/README.txt

     - The lm Function - how to obtain the LSE in r using the lm() funciton.

-    - LSE are Random Variables
+    - LSE are Random Variables - LSE are derived from samples

-    - Advanced Note on LSE
+    - Advanced Note on LSE - LSE can be strongly correlated

-    - Predicted Variables are Random Varialbes
+    - Predicted Variables are Random Varialbes -

 --- Directory: linear_models/plots ---
 https://github.com/DiaLeor/linear-regression/tree/main/linear_models/plots